LINOSNCHENA/JAVA-Spring-Boot-testing-dev.-and-production-profiles/README.md

-# DEVELOPMENT VS TESTING vs PRODUCTION ENVIROMENT
+# DEVELOPMENT,TESTING vs PRODUCTION

-Separations of the three parts of the software cycle.
-The development is separated from testing which is separe from the production.
-This remove built-in errors when the two are separated.
-The use of a separate  Virtual machibne or another machine is recommended
+Separation of the three parts of the software cycle.
+The development enviroment is separated from testing, which is the separated from the production enviroment.
+This remove built-in errors when the three are separated.
+The use of a separate  Virtual Machibne or another machine is recommended for the cycle.

 ## Executing the application

 1. Clone the repository
 2. Update the dependancies in Maven POM.
-3. Table pages 3+2+10
-4. Change particular values in application.properties
+3. Change particular values in application.properties
-5. To compile the application run the first command below.
+4. To compile the application run the first command below.
-6. Resources; Dev=h2, Test = Postgresql , Prod=MySQL
+5. Resources;  Dev = Postgresql ,Test=h2, Prod=MySQL

 ## Execution commands: